AlwaysLaet/PurchaseRecordCaseStudy/README.md

   - Which years are represented in these data?
   - How many unique customers are represented in these data?
+  - How many unique products are represented in these data?
   - Which product was the most expensive during the earliest quarter represented?
-Which produce was the most expensive during the latest quarter represented?
+Which product was the most expensive during the latest quarter represented?

 #### Wrangling